chaos-mesh/website/docs/supported-releases.md

 ### Community technical support

-You can request support from the community on Kubernetes Slack (in the [#project-chaos-mesh](https://cloud-native.slack.com/archives/C0193VAV272) channel), or using [GitHub Discussion](https://github.com/chaos-mesh/chaos-mesh/discussions) .
+You can request support from the community on CNCF Slack (in the [#project-chaos-mesh](https://cloud-native.slack.com/archives/C0193VAV272) channel), or using [GitHub Discussion](https://github.com/chaos-mesh/chaos-mesh/discussions) .

 ### Security and bug fixes